Ready to travel? Click here to plan your next trip!

 Need help planning your Iceland itinerary?
 Hire me as your Travel Coach!

-As far as when to visit, it’s as important to consider the Diamond Beach Iceland weather (cool but pleasant in the summer, absolutely frigid most of the rest of the year) as it is the lighting conditions and the number of icebergs.
+As far as when to visit Diamond Beach Iceland, it’s as important to consider the weather (cool but pleasant in the summer, absolutely frigid most of the rest of the year) as it is the lighting conditions and the number of icebergs.
 While you’ll find the proverbial diamonds all year long, they’re obviously more prevalent during the winter months, when there are fewer tourists (and the possibility of the Northern Lights—more on that in a second).
 On the other hand, summer counteracts its crowded with more light and, in June, the Midnight Sun.

 Things to Do at the Iceland Diamond Beach

-Watch Sunrise or Sunset
+Watch sunrise or sunset

-As you probably realize by now, Diamond Beach Iceland isn’t actually covered in diamonds—the icebergs on this beach are much bigger than any rock you’ve seen on someone’s finger!
+As you probably realize by now, Diamond Beach isn’t actually covered in diamonds—the icebergs on this beach are much bigger than any rock you’ve seen on someone’s finger!
 In fact, if you visit in winter, you can expect to see icebergs that are literally big enough for you to stand on, to say nothing of the other interactions you can enjoy.

 Marvel at the Northern Lights

 The bad news?
-When I visited Diamond Beach, the clouds over it (and the Glacier Lagoon) were too thick for me to see the aurora, which I didn’t see until much later in my trip.
+When I visited Diamond Beach, the clouds over it (and the Glacier Lagoon) were too thick for me to see the aurora, which I didn’t spot until much later in my trip.
 The good news?
 You might very well be luckier than I was—and if you are, you’d best believe you’re in for an incredible treat.
 The Northern Lights are typically visible in Iceland between about November and March.

 Revel in the Midnight Sun